SAMMISolutions/docs/doc_posts/_commands-twitch/edit-reward.md

 num: 13
 ---

 Updates a Custom Reward created on your channel.
+This means that the reward must show that it is 'Owned' by LioranBoard in the Twitch Connections > Edit Channel Points window.

 | Box Name | Type | Description |
 |-------|--------|--------